-The list as it stands is less than ideal because it includes words with suffixes but not the root words.
-I advise starting with the root then looking at the patterns for adding suffixes.
-By making those changes this list naturally grows to 38 words.
-The Dirty 30 rhyme disappears but it's easier to teach and more profitable for the students.
+The first step to conquering these words is to start with the root then look at the patterns for adding suffixes.
+You end with an less rhymable 38 words but an easier to teach lest.
 There are several ways to group these words but the following works well with our principles of developing a spelling conversation around syllables, sounds, graphemes and morphemes then bundling by similar patterns.

 The first goal of That Spelling Thing is to show our students how trustworthy much of the language is so I'd get the following words out of the way first.
 If you can say the word clearly and write each syllable, these words take care of themselves.